sparsh803/Improving_Data_Augementation_Using_Transfer_Learning/README.md

         Download the Jupyter Notebook (*.ipynb) from the GitHub repository.

     Upload to Kaggle:
-        Log in to your Kaggle account.
-        Navigate to the "Notebooks" section.
         Click on "New Notebook" and choose the option to upload the notebook file.

     Set the Accelerator: